Arthur Creech Jones: Member of Parliament

 Creech Jones specialised in Colonial affairs in Parliament, especially those in Africa.
 In June 1936 he pressed the Government, which were encouraging colonies to set up memorials to King George V, to follow the example of Uganda and set up a technical educational institution.
 The Labour Party nominated him to the Colonial Office's Educational Advisory Committee in 1936, on which he served for nine years.
 In 1937, he was a founding member of the Trades Union Congress Colonial Affairs Committee, and in 1940 he founded the Fabian Colonial Bureau.

-In 1939 Creech Jones promoted his Private Member's Bill, the Access to Mountains Bill, to Parliament.
+In 1939, Creech Jones promoted his Private Member's Bill, the Access to Mountains Bill, to Parliament.
 He had long enjoyed walking in the open countryside, but found private landowners had barred the way; the Bill required mountains and moorland to be opened.
 Creech Jones organised a conference with those who would be affected by the Bill, at which agreement was reached on amendments to it that would enable their objections to be withdrawn; this compromise enabled the Bill to pass into law.

 When Ernest Bevin was appointed Minister of Labour in 1940, he chose Creech Jones as his Parliamentary Private Secretary.
 He used his influence in the Government to improve conditions for conscientious objectors.
 As Chairman of the Labour Party's advisory committee on imperial issues, Creech Jones did much to formulate party policy on the colonies prior to the 1945 general election.
-He was Vice-Chairman of the Commission on Higher Education for West Africa which was set up in 1943, visiting the West African colonies to compile a well-received report.
+He was vice-chairman of the Commission on Higher Education for West Africa which was set up in 1943, visiting the West African colonies to compile a well-received report.

 Attlee government

 After the Labour Party won the 1945 election, Creech Jones was appointed as Parliamentary Under-Secretary of State at the Colonial Office, with The Times wondering why he was not given a more senior post.
 He was a delegate to the first sitting of the United Nations General Assembly in London in 1946.
 Creech Jones' support for eventual self-government of the colonies by all their inhabitants was unpopular with those colonies which were run by British settlers, and he had to moderate his speeches when he visited colonies such as Kenya.
 He also dealt with the British mandate in Palestine in its final years.

+In 1948, Jones personally approved of the deployment of mercenaries recruited from the Iban people of Borneo to the Malayan Emergency to fight against pro-independence guerrillas and communists led by the Malayan National Liberation Army.
+Jones privately declared that these Ibans no longer practised headhunting.
+However this was untrue as the British Army had promised the Iban mercenaries human scalps and encouraged them to decapitate corpses.
+Photographs of the practice were later leaked sparking the British Malayan headhunting scandal.